Frequently Asked Questions

 Many differences, of course, prevail in each sector.

-The Green Party attracts liberal-minded political activists, but its program isn’t anti-capitalist, its candidates tend to switch parties once elected and become Democrats, and it lacks the strength of its own convictions as evidenced in several presidential elections where the party faithful were asked to vote for the Democrat rather than the Green party’s own candidate.
+The Green Party attracts liberal-minded political activists, but its program isn’t anti-capitalist.
+Its candidates tend to switch parties once elected and become Democrats.
+It lacks the strength of its own convictions as evidenced in several presidential elections where the party faithful were asked to vote for the Democrat rather than the Green Party’s own candidate.
 In Germany, the Greens joined a capitalist government and became indistinguishable from other bourgeois parties.

 The basic differences we have with all these parties is our socialist feminism—our insistence on the actual and potential leadership role of women, especially women of color, in the mass movement and the revolution (Iran, Honduras, Venezuela, Africa, etc.), and the role played by feminism in every movement and every land in unifying the people and advancing the struggle.